egy1st/zerobytes-mkdocs/docs/dc/data-manager/index.md

 3. Fill Tag field with your Form Name

-4. Fill Id Field with your Label name
+4. Fill the Id Field with your Label name

 5. Fill Language1 field with your first language translation

-6. Fill Language2 field with your second language translation and so on , you can add many languages as you like , no limitation !
+6. Fill the Language2 field with your second language translation and so on, you can add as many languages as you like, no limitation!

-**Note:** to change form text put form name in both field tag and id
+**Note:** To change form text put form name in both field tag and id

 **Syntax:**